ps-dps/mc-Tungsten/README.md

 The functions in the tag are executed `as` and `at` the player, so the player can be selected using the `@s` selector.

-In the storage `tungsten:item` at `components`, you can read the components of the item that was just equipped.
+> [!Note]
+> Previously you could access and modify nbt of the swapped in item through a provided storage, this is no longer possible.
+> Use a predicate to detect if the item is of your pack and then read the nbt you need to access.

-_The ability to modify the item using tungsten was removed - if this is something you rely on, please let me know of your usecase by opening an [issue](https://github.com/PuckiSilver/mc-tungsten/issues)._
+> If this is something you rely on, please let me know of your usecase by opening an [issue](https://github.com/PuckiSilver/mc-tungsten/issues).

 ## **Embedding the Library**